demisto/content/Packs/CheckpointFirewall/Playbooks/Checkpoint_-_Block_URL_README.md

 This playbook blocks URLs using Checkpoint Firewall through Custom URL Categories.
 The playbook checks whether the input URL category already exists, and if the URLs are a part of this category.
-Otherwise, it will create the category, block the URLs, and publish the configuration.
+Otherwise, it will create the category, add the URLs, and publish the configuration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.